-

 In C++, if you want a bunch of plain functions that you can put into a library, you can either do this:

-class UtilityFunctions { public: static void Foo(); static void Bar(); };
+class UtilityFunctions { public: static void Foo(); static void Bar(); };or this:

 The Expression Problem